Article from Kunal Suri, Researcher at CEA

 - visual models and computations.

-In layman’s terms, in the manufacturing domain, a digital twin is the digital replica of a real-world factory entity such as production equipment (machine tool, robot, etc.).
+In short, in the manufacturing domain, a digital twin is the digital replica of a real-world factory entity such as production equipment (machine tool, robot, etc.).

 The variety of these needs can be addressed with the use of digital twin-related technologies such as modelling and simulation along with gathering inference from real-time data and/ or historical data from the modules (or assets) in the production line.